Getting started in I Am Future: Cozy Apocalypse Survival

 What should you do first in I Am Future?

-• Food ingredients to keep Max's hunger in check
+- Food ingredients to keep Max fed

-• Electronic components, which unlock mid-game robot upgrades
+- Electronic components for mid-game robot upgrades

 How do robots work, and why do they matter?